theRabbzz/Agent-Manifest/README.md

    AI: "Imagine checking your bank account with excitement..."User: "Review progress"
    AI: Returns comprehensive report with all entries + reframesUser: "Review progress"
    AI: Returns comprehensive report with all entries + reframes

+python cli.py --text "What does a duck dream of?"